realpython/python-guide/docs/starting/pip-virtualenv.rst

 Requiring an active virtual environment for ``pip``
 ---------------------------------------------------

-By now it should be clear that using virtual envirtonments is a great way to keep your development environment clean and keeping different projects' requirements separate.
+By now it should be clear that using virtual environments is a great way to keep your development environment clean and keeping different projects' requirements separate.